pRimeRly/ping-pong/README.md

 ```

 ## Usage
-Clone this repository to your local machine using the following command:
+Clone this repository to your local machine.
+Run program using the following command:

 ```
 python main.py
 ```